Indiana University Marching Hundred

 The Marching Hundred (or Hundred) is the marching band of Indiana University.
-The Marching Hundred is the product of tradition dating back to the organization of the first band at Indiana in 1896, which was founded to provide recreation for interested students.
+The Marching Hundred is the product of tradition dating back to the organization of the first band at Indiana University in 1896, which was founded to provide recreation for interested students.
 The 22-piece band of 1896 grew to 47 members by 1913.
 The current band performs at all home Indiana Hoosiers football games, one away game, several campus events, and bowl game appearances.
 Toward the end of each season, the Marching Hundred holds an annual Showcase Concert in Indiana University's Assembly Hall.
 The Marching Hundred is the recipient of the 2007 Sudler Trophy.
 In 2012, the Marching Hundred performed a five-minute pregame show at Super Bowl XLVI.

 "Marching Hundred" name

 Prior to the late 1920s, Indiana's marching band was simply known as the "Indiana University Band."
 The name "Marching Hundred" traces its origins to the 1927 season, when the band traveled to Boston for a game against Harvard University.
 During the pregame show at Harvard, the band marched in a 10x10 block, and radio broadcasters dubbed them "Indiana's Marching and Playing 100."
 The band gained recognition from these broadcasters for its halftime show at Harvard, in which the band spelled out "HARVARD" in a continuous drill, forming each letter successively as they marched across the field.
 The name given by the radio broadcasters became popular, and starting in 1928, the Indiana University Band began formally branding itself as the "Marching Hundred" in announcements and publications.
 By the time the band expanded to 150 members under Dr. Ronald Gregory in the late 1950s, the name was entrenched.
 Despite the name, the Marching Hundred has had as many as 320 members, and membership has rarely dropped below 200 in recent decades.